playwithbear/HDDev-Meetup/README.md

+# HDDev Meetup

+Placeholder readme while the site is built.

-Dopetrope by HTML5 UP
+##Dopetrope by HTML5 UP
-html5up.net | @ajlkn
+##html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+##Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 A spiffy new blog/magazine style responsive site template with a flat/minimal